andreyromancev/go-conventions/README.md

 ## Structure
 ### Use mutex head
-Mutex should be difined above variables it protects.
+Mutex should be declared above variables it protects.
 ```
 struct {
 	...